System to describe the chemical formulas for WEB.

 Here we do not consider the description of formulas as this is a separate section.
 Let us consider the action associated with the connection.

 • Notice the very first line.
 It contains a DOCTYPE.
-Although it has no direct relation to easyChem, but without it, Internet Explorer will not show the graphic formulas.
+Although it has no direct relation to CharChem, but without it, Internet Explorer will not show the graphic formulas.

-• The second line - the most important - connecting to the easyChem library.
-The easiest way is connecting to the easychem.org site.
+• First selected line — the most important — connecting to the CharChem library.
+The easiest way is connecting to the charchem.org site.
 You can also download the library to use its functions without access to the Internet.

-• The third line - to connect CSS.
+• The second selected line — to connect CSS.
 This action is, strictly speaking, is not required, but appreciated.
 The way with Internet connection is offered in this example, but you can use the downloaded file.

 • This code body class="echem-auto-compile" is reports that all the tags with a class "echem-formula", contain a description of the formulas.
 Automatically instead of descriptions will be filled final visual representation.